-Wireless point to point (aka site to site) links are a cost effective way to get reliable high speed Ethernet networks connected between locations that are hundreds of feet or miles apart.
-This essentially is extending your local area network.
-If your locations have clear line of sight between them you can get an affordable Wireless or Laser PTP backhaul to link them together at prices that are far less than trenching or paying a telco for fiber.
+Wireless point to point links are a cost effective way to get reliable high speed Ethernet networks connected between locations that are hundreds of feet or miles apart to extend your LAN, WAN or share your Internet connection.
+If your locations have clear line of sight between them you can get an affordable Wireless or Laser PTP backhaul to link the ethernet together at prices that are far less than trenching or paying a telco for fiber.

-Across town, across your property, across the highway or road, all are great candidates for Wireless Point to Point microwave systems.
-Laser point to point systems offer full Gigabit speeds and no licenses and have no interference to worry about.
-Succeed.net uses all the top name brands and has 15+ years experience since we use these systems for our 100+ tower Wireless ISP network in the Sacramento Metro area.
+Across town, across your property, across the highway or road, all are great candidates for Wireless Point to Point microwave systems in the 5Ghz, 11Ghz, 18Ghz, 24Ghz, 60Ghz, and 70-80Ghz bands.
+Succeed.net uses all the latest model top name brand equipment and has 15+ years experience since we use these systems for our 100+ tower Wireless ISP network in the Sacramento Metro area.

-- Great replacement for costly T1’s, DS3, and Fiber PTP (layer 2 site to site) connections from Telco’s
+- Great alternative to Fiber (site to site) connections from Telco’s with monthly costs

 - No trenching required to expand your LAN or WAN to new locations